 With the exception of the TTL200 and the ITL200, all of these tube lenses are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space).
 Item #'s TTL200 and ITL200 should be inserted with the M38 x 0.5 threading facing the objective.

-The TTL200 and ITL200 use external M38 x 0.5 threading for direct compatibility with Nikon and Thorlabs microscopes.
+The TTL200 and ITL200 lenses have external M38 x 0.5 threading for direct compatibility with Nikon and Thorlabs microscopes.
 This threading can be converted to external SM2 (2.035"-40) threading using the SM2A20 adapter available below.
-Alternatively, the WFA4111 Dovetail Adapter, also available below, directly accepts a TTL200 or ITL200 tube lens and can integrate it with a Cerna microscope.
-We also offer the WFA4110 Dovetail Adapter, which is a version of the WFA4111 with the TTL200 tube lens built in.
+Alternatively, the WFA4111 dovetail adapter, also available below, directly accepts a TTL200 or ITL200 tube lens, allowing it to be integrated with a Cerna microscope.
+We also offer the WFA4110 dovetail adapter, which is a version of the WFA4111 with the TTL200 tube lens built-in.

 Click to Enlarge

-The TL600-A, TL400-A, TL300-A, and TTL200MP tube lenses are designed to have the same track length, defined as the distance between the image plane of the tube lens and the entrance pupil of the objective.
+The TL600-A, TL400-A, TL300-A, TTL200MP, and TTL200MP2 tube lenses are designed to have the same track length, defined as the distance between the image plane of the tube lens and the shoulder of the objective.

 These infinity-corrected tube lenses feature a telecentric design appropriate for both laser scanning and widefield imaging applications.
 Our laser scanning tube lenses with a wavelength range from 400 to 700 nm or 450 to 1100 nm can be paired with our SL50-CLS2 (450 - 1100 nm) scan lens to create a telecentric system.
-Similarly, the TL200-2P2 and TL200-3P are designed to be used with our SL50-2P2 (680 - 1300 nm) or SL50-3P (900 - 1900 nm) scan lenses, respectively.
-Due to the extended wavelength range of its AR coating, the TTL200MP can be paired with any of these three scan lenses.
+Similarly, the TL200-2P2 and TL200-3P tube lenses are designed to be used with our SL50-2P2 (680 - 1300 nm) and SL50-3P (900 - 1900 nm) scan lenses, respectively.
+Due to the extended wavelength range of their AR coatings, the TTL200MP and TTL200MP2 can be paired with any of these three scan lenses.
+The TTL200MP tube lens provides higher transmission at visible and NIR wavelengths, while the TTL200MP2 tube lens provides higher transmission at longer wavelengths approaching 2000 nm; see full transmission data by clicking the graph icon in the table below.

 Click to Enlarge